 There's an alchemy that takes place when you add sourdough to baked goods.
 They become lighter, airier, and flavorful without becoming tangy, as you would expect (unless you add a ton of the sourdough, which you don't in these waffles).
 We also discussed the importance of probiotics and prebiotics in food and their effect on your overall health in a recent post: sourdough has a ton of those probiotic bacteria because it's fermented, while whole wheat provides the perfect prebiotic fiber for those bacteria to thrive on.

 I loosely followed a recipe I found on the King Arthur website.
 It had eggs, buttermilk and butter, but I used my usual substitutes for a waffle that was spectacular.

 In the beginning, when I made these waffles, I added a couple of tablespoons of oil to them, but I stopped after a while and they turn out just as delicious without the oil, so I've made it optional in the ingredients.

 Vegan Sourdough Waffles

 - 1 cup sourdough starter (unfed or fed, either works)

 - 2 cups whole wheat pastry flour

-- 2 tbsp flax eggs (2 flaxmeal + 6 tbsp warm water whisked)
+- 2 flax eggs (2 tablespoon flaxmeal + 6 tablespoon warm water, whisked)

-- Make the overnight sponge by mixing together the sourdough starter, whole wheat pastry flour, sugar and milk-vinegar mixture in a very large bowl.
+- Make the overnight sponge by mixing together the sourdough starter, whole wheat pastry flour, sugar, milk and vinegar in a very large bowl.
 The dough will expand by morning as all those good bacteria and yeast go to work, so make sure you have enough room in the bowl.

-- In the morning, just before making your waffles, mix the baking soda, salt, oil and flax eggs into the overnight sponge.
+- In the morning, just before making your waffles, mix the baking soda, salt, oil, if using, and flax eggs into the overnight sponge.